thuyjvaan/league_of_legends_analysis/README.md

   height="600"
   frameborder="0"
 ></iframe>
-As you can see, even our league with the largest share of missing values when permutated cannot even hit 0.1 of the total missingness on column golddiffat15.
-This implies that the missingness of this column is likely Missing at Random, dependent on the league column.
-To test this, let’s use a pair of hypotheses and a significance level of 0.01 with 1000 trial runs.
+As seen from the graph, the p-value our `league` with the largest share of missing values when permutated cannot even hit 0.1 of the total missingness on column `golddiffat15`.
+This implies that the missingness of this column is likely `Missing at Random` (MAR), dependent on the league column.
+To test this, let’s use a pair of hypotheses and a significance level of 0.05 with 1000 trial runs.

 **Null Hypothesis**: Data that is missing comes from the same league distribution as all other data.